How to Create A Menu in Microsoft Publisher?

 1. Determine Your Style

-The first step in creating a menu in Microsoft Publisher is to determine what you wanted to create and where you wanted to place it.
+The first step in creating a simple menu in Microsoft Publisher is to determine what you wanted to create and where you wanted to place it.
 Some cafes have one big screen as a menu, while some establishment or coffee shops give some covered posters as a menu.
 Some I mean, the sky is the limit when it comes to a business' marketing creativity.
 On times when a catering business has a conference to serve, a specialty menu should exist.

 2. Gather Necessary Materials